-Public art and the exhibition of

-historic artifacts will be considered for incorporation into the concourse walkways and adjacent building and landscape walls especially as an opportunity to showcase the site's history.
+Public art and the exhibition of historic artifacts will be considered for incorporation into the concourse walkways and adjacent building and landscape walls especially as an opportunity to showcase the site's history, including pre-colonial history.
 Public art will be coordinated with the City of Victoria's Public Art Policy for development sites.